-One can improve the situation by working on anisotropic lattices (setting the spacing in the time direction much finer than in the three spatial directions to have more points within the same physical time $\tau$ to fit) and/or by using a variational approach with many nucleon interpolating operators, including relevant multi-hadron operators with the same quantum numbers.
+One can improve the situation by working on anisotropic lattices (setting the spacing in the time direction much finer than in the three spatial directions to have more points to fit within the same physical time interval) and/or by using a variational approach with many nucleon interpolating operators, including relevant multihadron operators with the same quantum numbers.
 The two methods have been implemented together successfully in detailed calculations of the meson and baryon excited-state spectra~\cite{Edwards:2011jj}.
 For matrix elements, however, only exploratory calculations of nucleon charges using the variational method have been performed~\cite{Yoon:2016dij,Dragos:2016rtx}.
 Each of these approaches, unfortunately, requires additional/new simulations that are beyond the scope of the current work.